What is a contextual offer?

 - average attainment in A-levels or any equivalent qualifications (Wales)

 - schools that have 75% or more of their students resident in POLAR quintiles 1 or 2

 based on the latest school performance and destination data available from the Department for Education.

 If you are currently attending school and applying between September 2019 and June 2021, you must apply through a school or college listed in one of the lists via the link below to be eligible.

 We use the 'applying from' school code or the education history on your UCAS form to determine the school or college you have attended, so you must ensure these are correct when you apply.

 Inclusion on the contextual offer list is not a judgement of the quality of the institution.
 We recognise that many of the schools and colleges on the list have been deemed outstanding in many respects.

 You live in an area with low progression to higher education

-You will be eligible for a contextual offer if you currently live in an area which has a low rate of progression to higher education.
+You will be eligible for a contextual offer if, at the point of application, you live in an area that has a low rate of progression to higher education according to POLAR4 data.
 To determine this, we use the home address on your UCAS application form.

 You can check whether your address qualifies by entering your postcode into the POLAR checking tool.
-The number in the POLAR3 young participation quintile column must be 1 or 2 for your address to qualify.
+The number in the POLAR4 young participation quintile measure must be 1 or 2 for your address to qualify.
 You should check your postcode using the MSOA geographic boundary not the CAS.